FrancisBian/ECE-143-Project-Group-9/README.md

 # Analyzing Trends of Music Lyrics and Features Throughout the Decades

 ## Problem
-Analyze the most popular songs of the last decades and understand how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.
+Analyzing the most popular songs of the last decades and understanding how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.

 ## Summary